Japanese Tea Varieties Everything you need to know

 Teehaus KanShoAn, Munich

-In the English Garden in Munich, there are regular tea ceremonies that you can participate in.
-Here you can bring a piece of Japan back home with you.
+In the English Garden in Munich, tea ceremonies are regularly held, which you can participate in.
+Here you can bring a piece of Japan home.

 Letcha, Munich

-If you go to Letcha, we recommend you try the Matcha drinks.
-All teas here are of the highest quality and can also be bought for home.
+When you go to Letcha, we recommend trying the Matcha drinks.
+All teas here are of the best quality and can also be purchased for home use.

-This establishment specializes in tea varieties that you won't find on the German market.
-If you want to prepare Matcha at home the “right” way, then you will find suitable utensils here.
+This location specializes in tea varieties that you won't find on the German market.
+If you want to prepare Matcha “properly” at home, you will find suitable utensils here.

 Friedberger Landstraße 82, 60316 Frankfurt am Main